rancher/os-installer/README.md

 ## Usage

-**Warning:** Using this container direclty can be like running with scissors...
+**Warning:** Using this container directly can be like running with scissors...

 ```
  # Partition disk without prompting of any sort: